-The only original thing we left in place was the burning bush on the right near the front door.
+The only original thing we left in place was the burning bush you see on the right near the front door.

 Thrifty Courtyard Ingredients

-In came the gravel and a few containers, and out went the eroded stone wall tops.
-While I came up with this checkbook-friendly temporary solution of $.94 cement 12″ x 12″ pavers to replace the top, they have not yet been replaced with real stone yet!
-Too many other projects needed our attention!
+In came pea gravel and a few containers, and out went eroded stone wall tops.
+While I came up with an inexpensive temporary solution of $.94 cement 12″ x 12″ pavers to replace the top, these pavers have not yet been replaced with real stone.

 French Touches in the French Courtyard